ansible/ansible-content-capture/README.md

 > **Note:** This repository is in prototype phase and under active development with subject to breaking changes.

-# Ansible Scan Core
+# Ansible Content Capture

-Ansible Scan Core is a scanning framework for Ansible contents and it generates graph/intermediate/high-level representation of Ansible data.
+Ansible Content Capture is a scanning framework for Ansible contents and it generates graph/intermediate/high-level representation of Ansible data.

 It supports scanning for
 - Playbook YAML